spring-projects/spring-integration-samples/README.md

 * **tcp-client-server-multiplex** - Demonstrates the use of *Collaborating Channel Adapters*
 * **stored-procedures-derby**  Provides an example of the stored procedure Outbound Gateway using *[Apache Derby](http://db.apache.org/derby/)*
 * **stored-procedures-oracle** Provides an example of the stored procedure Outbound Gateway using *ORACLE XE*
+* **rest-http** - This sample demonstrates how you can send an HTTP request to a Spring Integration's HTTP service while utilizing Spring Integration's new HTTP Path usage;This sample also uses Spring Security for HTTP Basic authentication.
+With HTTP Path facility, the client program can send requests with URL Variables.

 ## Advanced